minterpy-project/minterpy/joss/paper.md

 The work is partly funded by the Center for Advanced Systems Understanding ([CASUS](https://www.casus.science)) which is financed by Germany's Federal Ministry of Education and Research (BMBF) and by the Saxony Ministry for Science, Culture and Tourism (SMWK).
-Funding is provided through taxfunds based on the budget approved the Saxony State Parliament.
+Funding is provided through tax funds based on the budget approved by the Saxony State Parliament.

 # References

+[^unisolvent]: Unisolvent here means that the interpolating polynomial can be uniquely determined by the given interpolation nodes.
+In one dimension, this implies that the nodes are of distinct values.
+[^equispaced]: In fact, Runge's phenomenon occurs when an interpolating polynomial is constructed using equispaced interpolating nodes, leading to large oscillations, especially at the endpoints of the interpolation interval.
+Adding more equispaced points does not resolve these oscillations.
+[^lipschitz]: that is, $\lvert f(x) - f(y) \rvert \leq L \lvert x - y \rvert$ for some constant $L$ and for all $x, y \in \Omega$ where $\Omega$ is a bounded domain.
 [^chebfun-ports]: Packages in other languages based on or similar to Chebfun include ApproxFun [@Olver2023] (Julia), and ChebPy [@Richardson2024] and pychebfun [@Swierczewski2024] (Python).
+[^anisotropy]: By incorporating anisotropy (e.g., through an adaptive scheme), it is possible to construct sparser polynomials.
+While Minterpy currently does not support an adaptive scheme, users can still specify their own downward-closed multi-index sets to construct interpolating polynomials.
 [^machine]: The numerical experiment was conducted on a machine equipped with a 32-core AMD EPYC processor, 256 GB of RAM, running Python v3.9.19 on Debian 12 Linux.
+The results of the experiment are archived in [RODARE](https://rodare.hzdr.de/record/3379).
 [^sparse]: Both Chaospy and equadratures support sparse polynomial construction, which can help reduce the number of coefficients.
 Comparing these approaches, however, is beyond the scope of this work.
 [^pchip]: Piecewise cubic Hermite interpolating polynomial.
 [^non-interpolatory]: The polynomials are, however, not strictly interpolatory.